Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Fast, Engaging Exercises

-The first major pro of this Babbel app has to be the variety of their lessons, drills and exercises.
-I love how Babbel throws the same content at you in a variety of ways in a very short time frame.
+The first major pro of the Babbel app has to be the variety of their exercises.
+I love how they throw the same content at you in a variety of ways in a very short time frame.

-The lessons force you to interact with the material through several different perspectives, including listening, speaking, reading and writing.
-And as a result, not only do you get experience with all these mediums, but you also don’t get bored with the lessons.
+The course forces you to interact with the material through several different perspectives, including listening, talking, reading and writing.
+And as a result, not only do you get experience with all these mediums, but you also don’t get bored.

 Simply put, Babbel does a great job holding your attention.
 And if I’m being totally honest, I can’t always say the same about Pimsleur (or Rosetta Stone for that matter).
 Sometimes their audio-based lessons can just move a little slow.

-So overall, I just really like the swift, interactive nature of Babbel’s lessons, and I think you’ll appreciate them too.
+So overall, I just really like the swift, interactive nature of Babbel’s drills, and I think you’ll appreciate them too.

 Better For People With Busy Schedules

-Babbel is perfect for busy people—moms, dads, working professionals, or full-time students—because the lessons are short and to the point.
+Babbel is perfect for busy people – moms, dads, working professionals, or full-time students – because the exercises are short and to the point.
 Unlike Pimsleur’s longer sessions, Babbel’s bite-sized lessons fit easily into a packed schedule, whether it’s during a lunch break or while the kids nap.

-This makes it easier to stay consistent with your learning without feeling overwhelmed.
+This makes it easier to stay consistent without feeling overwhelmed.
 Plus, the quick lessons help you build skills little by little, so you’re always making progress, even on the busiest days.

 Great For Visual Learners

-The second noteworthy aspect of the Babbel course is that their lessons are better suited for visual learners.
-Where Pimsleur’s lessons place a strong emphasis on listening and speaking, Babbel’s lessons and drills span the spectrum.
+The second noteworthy aspect of the Babbel course is that their coursework is better suited for visual learners.
+Where Pimsleur places a strong emphasis on listening and speaking, Babbel’s drills span the spectrum.

 Of course you will practice and listening and speaking with Babbel as well, but there’s just broader coverage.
-In addition, Babbel’s lessons utilize voice recognition technology so it can tell you when you’re pronouncing words correctly or incorrectly.
+In addition, they utilize voice recognition technology so it can tell you when you’re pronouncing words correctly or incorrectly.
 This is something missing from Pimsleur’s program.

 Furthermore, you’ll also be asked to complete drills where you have to practice using your keyboard to type in words or phrases.
 In some instances, you’ll even be asked to reconstruct words and phrases in their entirety.

-But perhaps most importantly, Babbel incorporates grammar content and exercises into its lessons in a sly way.
-Babbel doesn’t hit you over the head with dense, boring grammar lessons, which I think is a very good thing.
-Sometimes that approach can do more harm than good when you’re first learning a new language.
+But perhaps most importantly, Babbel incorporates grammar content in a sly way.
+They don’t hit you over the head with dense, boring grammar instruction, which I think is a very good thing.
+Sometimes that approach can do more harm than good when you’re first getting started with a new language.

-Instead, Babbel integrates grammar instruction into their lessons in a very subtle and efficient way.
+Instead, Babbel integrates grammar instruction in a very subtle and efficient way.

 For example, one grammar exercise might include just a quick one or two sentence explanation in English regarding adjectives vs adverbs, and then you participate by filling in blanks in example sentences.

-In short, the key takeaway here is that with Babbel you get to practice listening, speaking, reading and writing, and you’ll learn key grammar principles in your target language along the way without even knowing it.
+In short, the key takeaway here is that with Babbel you get to practice listening, speaking, reading and writing, and you’ll figure out key grammar principles in your target language along the way without even knowing it.

 Before we dive into the final verdict, let’s quickly cover pricing and affordability, as it’s an important decision point.
-In short, both companies offer multiple subscription options.
+In short, both companies offer multiple packages.

-With Pimsleur, you have your choice between two packages: the Pimsleur Premium plan, which costs $20 per month and includes access to one language, or for $1 more per month, you can upgrade to the Pimsleur All Access plan, which includes access to all Pimsleur languages (there’s over 50 of them).
+With Pimsleur, you have your choice between two packages: Pimsleur Premium, which costs $20 per month and includes access to one language, or for $1 more per month, you can upgrade to Pimsleur All Access, which includes access to all 50+ languages they offer.

-Babbel, on the other hand, offers four different subscription plans, all of which include access to one selected language.
+Babbel, on the other hand, offers four different subscription types, all of which include access to one selected language.

-In total, there are around 15 languages to choose from, but no matter which language you choose, there’s the following plans:
+In total, there are around 14 languages to choose from, but no matter which one you choose, there’s the following plans:

 The 3-month plan costs around $13-15 per month